 The most noticeable feature in Krezk is the Abbey, and the most mysterious person is without doubts The Abbot.

 A Deva in disguise, he came to Krezk and tried to help the Belviews, an inbred family afflicted with leprosy.
 He healed them but they strived for regeneration of inborn defects and some more questionable modifications to their bodies.
 The Abbot slowly and over the years complied with their demands.
 The first tries resulted in death.
 Shortly afterward Vasili Von Holtz a local Barovian Lord and Strahd in disguise appeared before the Abbot.
 The deva knew he was evil, but Vasili offered the needed knowledge to really help the Belviews.
 It was probably the extended stay in Barovia and the influence of the Dark Powers that made The Abbot accept Vasili’s help, which was in fact forbidden knowledge from the Amber Temple.
 The Abbot changed the Belviews into what they desired, that turned them into the mongrelfolk.
 The became insane in the process, many of them are in fact behind bars most of the time.
 Strahd revealed his true form and the deva decided Strahd was not killable.
 Being as he was, cursed forever and trapped in his own land.
 After scores of years, The Abbot has slipped into insanity, step by step.
 He is always tortured for what he did to the Belviews, thus he stays in the abbey, taking care of them.
 He cannot help them any more.
 His knowledge in flesh molding led him to experiment with recently dead bodies, he built a flesh golem.
 He was trying to create a bride for Strahd.
 He is convinced that once Strahd achieves happiness reuniting with his lost love, the curse will be lifted.
 Helping everyone in the valley in return.
-The flesh golem was just a crude experiment that know just guards the cells.
+The flesh golem was just a crude experiment that now just guards the cells.
 His second attempt is better and shows promise.
 Built from women bodies, he created Vasilka (page 151).

 The Abbot is a really interesting figure.
 After all he is done and the atrocities he committed, he is considered to be lawful evil.
 But he is insane, in his delusion, he still believes his actions to be of noble intentions.
 He regrets what happened to the Belviews but finds solace in knowing that they are taken care of.
-If your roleplay this character correctly, the characters might not even detect the evil behind the mask.
+If you roleplay this character correctly, the characters might not even detect the evil behind the mask.
 The Abbot does not reveal his angelic origin unless threatened.
 This show of force might be enough to make the PCs hesitate.
 The Abbot can also offer a 3 times Raise Dead if they help him secure the bridal gown, you can combine this with the “Something Borrowed” event.

 Fighting the Abbot

 If thing go down this way, it’s bad news for the PCs.
 The battle does not appear to be all that difficult but I tell you it is really dangerous.
-The Abbot is a deva, so that’s that.
+The Abbot is a Deva, so that’s that.
 The apparently small Vasilka is a fully fledged flesh golem.
 There is another flesh golem in the next building, it can come aid The Abbot.
 Plus, there is any number of mongrelfolk to aid.
 This battle is easily hard for a level 8 party.

 Make sure you follow the rest of this Curse of Strahd DM Guide